wp-plugins/social-media-feather/readme.txt

 = How do I change the Twitter button to twit the title of the post instead of the message "Hey, check this out"? =

-You can achieve this by using editing the Twitter Share Link under Settings -> Social Media from this:
+You can achieve this by editing the Twitter Share Link under Settings -> Social Media from this:
 `http://twitter.com/share?url=%%url%%&text=%%message%%`
 to this:
 `http://twitter.com/share?url=%%url%%&text=%%title%%`